 Movement of pets from NI to outside the EU

-Before travelling, it is recommended that you contact the competent authority of the country of destination as there may be additional requirements that have to be met.
+Before travelling, it is recommended that you contact the competent authority of the country of destination as there may be additional requirements to those listed about that have to be met.

 If you need to apply for an export health certificate instructions can be found at the link below: